jalupaja/Shitty-Cheat-Sheets/Vim.md

 # Vim Cheat Sheet
->[Vim](https://www.vim.org) Vim is a highly configurable text editor built to make creating and changing any kind of text very efficient.
+>[Vim](https://www.vim.org) is a highly configurable text editor built to make creating and changing any kind of text very efficient.

 | **Table of Contents** |
 | -- |